thmyrk/developer-happiness-blog/_posts/2018-08-15-how-to-setup-nvidia-drivers-on-ubuntu-18-04-on-dell-g5.md

 ## Graphics issues - nomodeset to the rescue

-When booting ubuntu, insert `nomodeset` before `splash` in boot options.
+When booting ubuntu, insert `nomodeset` before `quiet splash` in boot options.
 If you don't do this your laptop will crash somewhere around splash screen and you'll have to force shutdown.
 When in grub menu go over `Ubuntu` and press `e` key.
-Find the line with `splash` at the end and put `nomodeset` before `splash`.
+Find the line with `splash` at the end and put `nomodeset` before `quiet splash`.
 Continue with the boot process.
 If you don't want to put `nomodeset` every time before booting, update your /etc/default/grub file and execute `update-grub` as root.
 Take note though that putting `nomodeset` in boot options is temporary.

 Now you should be able to boot Ubuntu and login using Xorg.
 Because we disabled kernel graphics configuration (`nomodeset`), some features may not work.
 In my case, manipulation of the display was limited.
 I couldn't change brightness using buttons on my keyboard and Night Light wasn't working, but this is fine for now.

-Here is a good time to make some research about the state of your system.
+Now is a good time to make some research about the state of your system.
 Install `lshw`: `sudo apt install lshw` (remember about running `sudo apt update` before).
 This utility will provide you with details about your hardware.
 Execute `lshw -C video`.
 In my case, I got two entries, one from NVidia, other from Intel (Dell G5 has two graphic cards).
 Both of them had `UNCLAIMED` word next to them.
 This is due to the fact that we set `nomodeset` in the kernel. `UNCLAIMED` means that there is no driver attached to